 Advanced stock vs simple stock

-This article contains information regarding iZettle for hospitality, powered by intelligentpos
+This article contains information regarding our POS system - iZettle Pro

 Simple stock is generally used for retail environments, where you buy in what you sell, for example t-shirts.
 It uses a 1-to-1 relationship between products and stock amounts, for example every time you sell 1 t-shirt, exactly 1 t-shirt is destocked.
 Simple stock manager is the only system that can be used on products that have variants.